X-SLAYER/flutter_overlay_window/README.md

  /// `overlayTitle` the notification message and default is "overlay activated"
  /// `overlayContent` the notification message
- /// `enableDrag` to enable/disable dragging the overlay over the screen and default is "false" await FlutterOverlayWindow.showOverlay();
+ /// `enableDrag` to enable/disable dragging the overlay over the screen and default is "false"
+ /// `positionGravity` the overlay postion after drag and default is [PositionGravity.none] await FlutterOverlayWindow.showOverlay();

  /// closes overlay if open